rlm96/jarvis/README.md

 # M.O.N.T.E.R.O's J.A.R.V.I.S.
 My Own Naughty Telegram-Engineered Robot Operator aka J.A.R.V.I.S.

 This repository contains all parts involved in the automation of my day to day tasks.
-You will find here code related to domotic and automation using primarily Python and C#.
+You will find here code related to domotics and automation using primarily Python and C#.
 Feel free to use it if you need :wave:

 ## Background